01 of 08

 A common way to make this soup is to cool it overnight, then pick the meat off the bones and finish the soup the next day.

-I often leave the bones covered with the stock, so the meat does not dry out.
+We often leave the bones covered with the stock, so the meat does not dry out.
 When the stock is cold, you can remove the bones and skim off the layer of hardened fat from the top of the liquid.
 Pour the stock through a sieve lined with cheesecloth or a well rung-out, thin kitchen towel (not terry cloth).
 Discard vegetables and spices.

-Pick the meat off the bones, remove any cartilage which remains, and cut any large pieces into spoon - sized bits.Continue to 6 of 8 below.
+Pick the meat off the bones, remove any cartilage which remains, and cut any large pieces into spoon-sized bits.Continue to 6 of 8 below.

 06 of 08